Jimmy Page: Early 1960s: session musician

-While still a student, Page often performed on stage at the Marquee Club with bands such as Cyril Davies' All Stars, Alexis Korner's Blues Incorporated, and fellow guitarists Jeff Beck and Eric Clapton.
+While a student, Page often performed on stage at the Marquee Club with bands such as Cyril Davies' All Stars, Alexis Korner's Blues Incorporated, and fellow guitarists Jeff Beck and Eric Clapton.
 He was spotted one night by John Gibb of Brian Howard & the Silhouettes, who asked him to help record some singles for Columbia Graphophone Company, including "The Worrying Kind".
 Mike Leander of Decca Records first offered Page regular studio work.
 His first session for the label was the recording "Diamonds" by Jet Harris and Tony Meehan, which went to Number 1 on the singles chart in early 1963.

-After brief stints with Carter-Lewis and the Southerners, Mike Hurst and the Method and Mickey Finn and the Blue Men, Page committed himself to full-time session work.
+After brief stints with Carter-Lewis and the Southerners, Mike Hurst and the Method and Mickey Finn and the Blue Men, Page undertook full-time session work.
 As a session guitarist, he was known as 'Lil' Jim Pea' to prevent confusion with the other noted English session guitarist Big Jim Sullivan.
 Page was mainly called into sessions as "insurance" in instances when a replacement or second guitarist was required by the recording artist.
 "It was usually myself and a drummer", he explained, "though they never mention the drummer these days, just me ...
 Anyone needing a guitarist either went to Big Jim [Sullivan] or myself."
 He stated that "In the initial stages they just said, play what you want, cos at that time I couldn't read music or anything."